-If you live in Quebec, you can apply for the solidarity tax credit when you file your provincial income tax return.
+As a Quebec resident, you can apply for the solidarity tax credit when you file your provincial income tax return.
 The refundable tax credit is provided to low-income earners, which reduces a portion of the income tax owed.
-The amount of the credit is paid out over 12 months and depends on factors such as family income and the number of dependents.
+The amount of the credit is paid out over a 12 month period and depends on factors such as family income and the number of dependents.

 - You must be 18 years of age or older and a resident of Quebec.